What makes stock prices go up or down?

 High Supply – High Demand

 In this scenario, we will see a significantly higher volume of trades.
 This means that the buyers are buying heavily, and the sellers are equally selling heavily.
-This means in a stock chart, we might see some change in the stock price in either direction, but we would definitely see a huge volume bar.
+This means in a stock chart, we might see some change in the stock price in either direction, but we would see a huge volume bar.
 If you view candlesticks, you might see what is called a Doji.

 Supply Side Pressure